Your money — our investment

 Stewardship

-TRANSPARENTA exercises its direct voting rights in the general meetings of Swiss companies and relies on active involvement from specialized partners.
+TRANSPARENTA exercises its direct voting rights in the general meetings of listed Swiss companies and relies on active involvement from specialized partners.

 Engagement is defined as the activity to obtain a better common understanding of responsible entrepreneurship through a proactive and cooperative dialogue and to encourage these companies to implement measures and achieve goals that have positive effects in the area of ESG.
 It also makes the corresponding investment processes and decisions easier to understand for them.